Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 How to review your charities risk profile

-The code offers a good foundation for charities and not for profit organisations reviewing their risk profile around board effectiveness and governance understanding amongst trustees.
-Dealing with risk at a fundamental level and ensuring good governance as the basis for delivering their objects will benefit the sector.
+The code offers a good foundation for charities and not-for-profit organisations reviewing their risk profile around board effectiveness and governance understanding among trustees.
+Dealing with risk at a fundamental level and ensuring good governance as the basis for delivering their objectives will benefit the sector.

 Find out more